elves/elvish.io/src/ref/lang.md

 12
 ```

-After force shadowing, you can access the variable in the outer scope using the `up:` pseudo-namespace:
+After force shadowing, you can still access the variable in the outer scope using the `up:` pseudo-namespace:

 ```elvish
 ~> x = 12